 Distance: 5 miles

 As if it wasn’t already beautiful enough, the mountains surrounding Telluride are aflame with color in the fall and there are lots of great hikes to soak it all up.
 Our pick is Bear Creek Canyon which starts from downtown and follows a 325-acre rugged mountain canyon that has been preserved by the Telluride Land Trust.
-This unforgettable hike offers striking scenery and ends at the cascading Break Creek Falls.
+This unforgettable hike offers striking scenery and ends at the cascading Bear Creek Falls.

 Find the trailhead at the end of South Pine street and follow it all the way to the falls.